mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 #### Based on this premise

-Expanding on this premise, numerous statements lend themselves to straightforward conversions.
-Take if statements, for example, which can be effortlessly transformed into equivalent ternary operators with sub-flows for each part of the program:
+Numerous statements lend themselves to straightforward conversions.
+Take conditionals, for instance, which can be effortlessly transformed into equivalent ternary operators with sub-flows for each part of the program:

 ```python
 if True: